mediaprophet/init-draft-standards-wip/README.md

 ### Objective Purposes and Implementation Strategies
 To support digital personhood, Human-Centric AI, and the Social Web, the following objective purposes are necessary, with implementation strategies:
 Objective Purpose

+## Addressing the 'semantic web' practitioner, product and ecosystems problems

+I've added a document [SemWeb Serialisation](./HCI-SemWeb-Serialisation.md) that seeks to instantiate a discussion about RDF serialsiation formats.
+There's alot of history to this consideration.
+Generally, what has occurred, is that the vast majority have ended-up using JSON-LD as its relatively similar to JSON (based on json, etc.) however, there is an argument to say whether this has detremenetally impacted the ability to create decentralised semantic web systems that better support 'human centric ai' related requirements or not.
+IF, per historical design notes / works, a specific format was necessarily required to define code in a manner that was therefore linked-data or RDF, then clarity would be improved as it would therefore be more difficult to 'fake'.

 ### GROK (now hand edited) Description - Implementation Strategies